Paynopain-Dev/woocommerce/README.md

     http://localhost:8000/

-## Installation
-This section describes how to install the plugin and get it working.

-e.g.

-1.Upload paylands-woocommerce.php to the /wp-content/plugins/ directory
-2.Activate the plugin through the 'Plugins' menu in WordPress 3.Place <?php do_action('plugin_name_hook'); ?> in your templates

 Once the WordPress installation is configured, login and from the Dashboard enable the WooCommerce plugin by going to `Plugins > WooCommerce > Activate`.
 Follow these instructions on each step:
 1. Fill in the required fields.
 2. Deselect Stripe and Paypal as payment options.